practicaldsc/study/problems/old-from-80/sp23-final/sp23-final-q06.md

 # BEGIN SUBPROB

 Mark, at first, trains a linear regression model with `"temp"` and `"RH"` columns to predict `"area"`.
 Later, Mark identifies that dew point temperature `"Td"` is an informative feature for predicting `"area"`.
-He adds a new column to the `forest` Dataframe called `"Td"` where Td can be expressed by the following equation: $Td = temp - \frac{100-RH}{5}$.
+He adds a new column to the `forest` DataFrame called `"Td"` where Td can be expressed by the following equation: $Td = temp - \frac{100-RH}{5}$.
 Lastly, Mark trains a second linear regression model with `"temp"`, `"RH"`, `"Td"` columns in order to predict `"area"`.
 Based on this, what can be said about the second model?

 [ ] The accuracy of the second model is likely to be lower than the first one.
 [ ] The coefficient of the second model can not be interpreted.